So you think your mix is ready for mastering?

 Or maybe you want to do it yourself?

 I don’t know about you but I do all my mastering in the box.
 All inside my computer, with only plug-ins.

 Well…ok, maybe not all of you.
 Some of you might be holding out until analog becomes the standard again?

 Who knows, it happened to vinyl so it might happen to your outboard gear too!

-If you’ve been trying to get your masters to sound better, using the plug-ins you already have then you’re probably interested in the latest mastering tutorial from The Pro Audio Files.
+If you’ve been trying to get your masters to sound better, using the plug-ins you already have then you’re probably interested in the Master Your Mixes program.

 Image by: seeveeaar